BioNTech confident vaccine works on new COVID strain | DW | 22.12.2020

-It is "highly likely" that BioNTech's coronavirus vaccine works against the mutated strain detected in the UK, the company's CEO says.
-But if necessary, the German firm could also adapt the vaccine in six weeks.
+It is "highly likely" that BioNTech's coronavirus vaccine works against the mutated strain detected in the UK, the company's CEO has said.
+But, if necessary, the German firm could also adapt the vaccine within six weeks.

 BioNTech-Pfizer will supply 12.5 million doses of their COVID-19 vaccine to the EU by the end of the year